-Three Math Dash games are available—one for Addition and Subtraction, one for Multiplication and Division, and one for Equivalent Fractions.
-Math Dash is a bit like Connect Four and other games where you have to line up four squares in a row to win—in this case on a game board.
+Two Math Dash games are available—one for Addition and Subtraction and one for Multiplication and Division.
+Math Dash is a bit like Connect Four® and other games where you have to line up four squares in a row to win—in this case on a game board.
 Math Dash makes it more challenging by putting numbers on each square on the fold-out, full-size game board.
 The games are sturdy and attractive with full-color printing throughout.

 I received the Multiplication and Division game for review, so that is what I will describe.
 Each player gets a stack of small square cards printed with either multiplication or division facts up through 12 x 12 = 144.
 Cards are printed in eight sets of 48 cards each with each set a different color.
 Up to eight people can play at one time.
 Players who haven’t yet mastered division can be given a set of multiplication fact cards rather than division, but it really doesn’t matter whether a player has division facts or multiplication facts.
 For multiplication problems, players identify a missing multiplier.
 For division, players identify the quotient.
 Since those missing numbers are from the same set of integers, those are the numbers on the board.